hmwakeling/hmwakeling.github.io/_teaching/2020-EDI-ship.md

 location: "Montreal, Quebec"
 ---

-Graduate Coordinator for the McGill Physics EDI committee.
+Graduate coordinator for the McGill Physics EDI committee.
 Responsibilities include: creating events (online due to COVID-19), maintaining the EDI website, and keeping social media up to date and active.